NatalyHelps/CodingNotes/ReactFoundation.md

 ## Vocabulary
 **State**
-: The part in a component that can change.
+: As in, the current state of the application.
+It is the part in a component that can change.
 When a component's state changes, React re-renders it.
-State is used for data like user input, up-to-date application data, or results of async requests. setState() is used to create and update states. <br>
+State is used for data like user input, up-to-date application data, or results of async requests. setState() is used in class components to create and update states. <br>
 **Hooks**
-: are *function* components that manage state.
+: are *function* components that manage state like useState()<br>In contrast, setState() is used for class components and is not a hook but a method available on class components.

 ## TIPS
 *Try to minimize statefulness so only specific areas control it.* (Encapsulation-modularity)